 Before many of the modern technologies were implemented, wind turbines were usually found only in places with steady, strong winds.
 Thanks to technological advancements, energy companies can place turbines in less-windy areas and get the energy they need.

 Previously, there was little benefit from placing a turbine in a less-windy area.
 Now, that same area can reap the rewards of wind energy, it allows the industry to spread into new locations all across the country and the globe.

 One of the most significant advancements in wind-energy technology has been a simple improvement in reliability.
 Like a car, a wind turbine is more effective when it runs; the less reliable it is, the fewer chances you have to use it.

 A report from Renewable Energy World states that decades back, wind turbines were operating about 70 percent of the time.
 Roughly ten years ago, they improved to as high as 85 percent, which, at the time, seemed wonderful.
 Now thanks to advancements in parts and technology, wind turbines are operating at about 98 percent of the time, which puts them right alongside major energy producers such as gas turbines, nuclear plants, and steam turbines.

 Technology will continue to drive demand for wind turbines.
 In the future, you can fully expect technology to move the wind-energy market into the mainstream of global energy.

 With the increased demand for renewable energy sources, renewable energy contractors are also in high demand.
 Take advantage of the growing industry by giving your business the ability to accept more contracts by speeding up your cash flow with invoice factoring.
 Invoice factoring eliminates the wait on customer payment and pays you same day on your invoices, providing you with the working capital you need.
-Get approved for a month-to-month factoring program in as little as 15 minutes by filling out the form below.
+Get a consultation and quote for a month-to-month factoring program by filling out the form below.